Licensing Contributor Julia Wimmerlin on how editorial translates to stock photography

 There are classic combinations, which can be deducted from the color theory.
 The easiest and most practical way to search for these combinations is using interactive color wheels, which you can find online.

 This is mostly possible in studio/staged photography.
-When on location shooting travel, I still work a lot with colors in post-production subtracting the ones that break the color harmony, and adjusting others to the most pleasing and harmonizing hue.
+When on location shooting travel, I work a lot with colors in post-production subtracting the ones that break the color harmony, and adjusting others to the most pleasing and harmonizing hue.

 Could you break down your creative process?
 How do you take your concepts from idea to execution?

 There is no single way to execute an idea.
-Sometimes I just want to work around a particular light setup, other times it’s about a specific color, and sometimes it’s a concept that I want to illustrate.
+Sometimes I just want to work around a particular light setup, other times it’s about a specific color, and sometimes it’s a clear concept that I want to illustrate.

 Once I have a starting point, I build an idea around it, and I create a story that you can read like a book—that’s why the order of shots can be important.
 I research references and create a moodboard to keep me in the mood and the spirit of the idea I want to execute.

-In your recent work, you make great use of cutouts for light to shine through.
+In your recent work, you make great use of cutouts for light to through.
 This technique is often taught in photography programs, but it seems you have taken this to the next level.
 Would you mind sharing your process for using these cutouts?

 That’s correct, I’m fascinated with a precise way to shape light.
-You can do it in a number of ways, from just making a paper cutout and passing hard light through it to using specific light attachments that focus the light using optical lenses and create a very sharp shape.
+You can do it in a number of ways, from just making a cutout and passing hard light through it to using specific light attachments that focus the light using optical lenses and create a very sharp shape.
 I have used both.

 Without the limitations of time or budget, how would you describe your dream shoot?